 Cycling and hiking

-Important message : The trail network will be closed during summer of 2018 due to the infrastructure program.
+Important message : The trail network in the Saint-Jean-des-Piles sector will be closed during summer of 2018 due to the infrastructure program.
 Bring your own bike and discover the trails while you are practicing this sport.
 Mountain and hybrid bikes are welcome.
 Check out mountain bike trails map.

 As there is no beach for swimming near the Domaine, the docks are used for swimming.
 Also if you wish to add a special touch to your stay go refresh yourself at Parker Falls accessible behind the Domaine.